Always is El Rushbo behind the Golden EIB microphone for yet another excursion into broadcast excellence.

 You don't doubt that.

-But no, people blind faith to their politics and doubt their church.
+But no, people, blind faith to their politics and doubt their church.

-Anyway, a little long here, folks.
+Anyway, I'm a little long here, folks.

-Uh so I can say a brief timeout, we'll come back and continue with more of your phone calls.
+We'll come back and continue with more of your phone calls.

 So do not go away.

-I mean, that that's that's the uh Democrat Party is the repository for liberals and leftists today, and their church is the state.
+I mean, that's the Democrat Party is the repository for liberals and leftists today.

 There is a reason why Karl Marx and every communist socialist philosopher has wanted to do away with religion.